raj-kumar94/glove-configurator/README.md

 - when Patch Embroidery is selected, both patch and logo will appear

 But what happens when Patch Stamped is selected?
 I can't find any image having "stamp" in it.

+- Finger pad for white middle finger need to be corrected
+- Finger hood and pad for middle finger location is missing for view02 and view04.
+So, I am using the old images for view02 and view04
+- All images shared by you have been updated
+- please fix ring finger image for view04 and index finger image for view02